stanford-cs248/shading/README.md

 * How do you create a rotation matrix that takes tangent space vectors to object space vector?
 [See this slide](http://cs248.stanford.edu/winter19/lecture/transforms/slide_049) for a hint.

 Second, in `shader.frag`, you need to sample the normal map, and then use `tan2World` to compute a world space normal at the current surface sample point.
-However, the normal map is not yet passed into the shader.
-You need to first create the binding in C++ in `Mesh::internalDraw` in `mesh.cpp` so that the shader have access to the normal map.
+However, in the starter code, the normal map is not yet passed into the shader by the application.
+There are two steps that you need to perform to do this.
+First, you will need to modify the C++ code (the "caller") to pass a texture object to the fragment shader (the callee).
+Second, you'll need to declare a new uniform input variable in the shader.

-Specifically, the normal map is handled as texture and we have already prepared the texture in GL in `Mesh::Mesh` and have saved a handle to the prepared texture as `normalTextureId_`.
+To implement the first step, take a look at the code in `Mesh::internalDraw` in `mesh.cpp`.
+This is the C++ that makes OpenGL commands to draw the mesh.
+Notice all the `shader_->set*` calls at the top of this function.
+These calls pass arguments to the shader.
+(In OpenGL terminology, they are "binding" parameters like uniform variables and textures to the shader program.)

+Take a look at how the C++ starter code binds the diffuse color texture object to the shader.
+(Look for this line):

+    if (doTextureMapping_)
+        shader_->setTextureSampler("diffuseTextureSampler", diffuseTextureId_);

-You should follow the example of `diffuseTextureSampler` to declare a texture sampler in `shader.frag` and bind the prepared texture to that using the handle `normalTextureId_`.
+You'll need to extend the code to also bind the normal map texture (given by `normalTextureId_`) to the shader.
+Follow the example of `diffuseTextureSampler` to declare a corresponding texture sampler parameter in `shader.frag` and bind the prepared texture to that using the handle `normalTextureId_`.
 After successfully passing the normal map to the fragment shader, you can modify `shader.frag` to sample it and compute the correct normal.

 We recommend that you debug normal mapping on the sphere scene (`media/spheres/spheres.json`).